oliverdutton/tallax/README.md

 ## How does this compare to jax.lax.approx_max_k[^8]?
 - As the name says, approx_max_k is just an approximation with weak guarantees, it can miss the 2nd largest element.
 While tallax top-k guarantees exactness.
 - The underlying **tallax top-k is a generalization** of the approx_max_k algorithm.
 In approx_max_k the input is split into bins which are top-1'd, before a top-k on the aggregate.
 Tallax generalizes this to top-m instead of top-1, adding early stopping with convergence checks and an efficient convergence bounds based method for reducing worst case runtime.
-- As tallax is a generalization, we provide tallax.tax.approx_max_k using the jax.lax.approx_max_k algorithm.
+- As tallax is a generalization, we provide **tallax.tax.approx_max_k**.
 Our implementation can be **up to 5x faster** than jax.lax.approx_max_k due to a more efficient bitonic top-k on the aggregated top-1's.
 See table below:

 | Shape | k=128 (b=16) | k=64 (b=16) | k=16 (b=16) | k=128 (b=128) | k=64 (b=128) | k=16 (b=128) |